bartsitek/dotfiles/README.md

 - First it's *installing* all the necessary software.
 - Then it's *setting up* custom settings.

-It is important to properly set up Dropbox and Keybase before running the setup step.
+⚠️ It is important to properly set up Dropbox and Keybase before running the setup step.

+Here is the current architecture:
 - *Public Configurations:* This Repository
 - *Private Configurations:* Keybase
 - *Volatile Configurations* (Sublime Text, iTerm2 etc.): Dropbox